 - PSY 213 General Psychology.
 An introduction to the study of human behavior: personality, motivation, and emotion, intelligence, and personal adjustment, and the social and physiological bases of behavior.
 Fall. - PSY 223 Human Growth and Development.
 The personal and social development from conception through death.
 Emphasis on cognitive development of life.
-Recommended for educational majors.
+Recommended for education majors.
 Winter. - PSY 313 Psychology of Counseling.
-Designed to give a thorough knowledge of the theories and philosophies underlying current practices in the field of counseling.
+Theories and philosophies underlying current practices in the field of counseling.
 Special attention given to helping students develop their own theory and techniques.
 Prerequisites: PSY 213 or SOC 213 and PSY 223.
-Alternate years, Fall 1980. - PSY 323 Techniques of Counseling.
+Alternate years, Fall 1982. - PSY 323 Techniques of Counseling.
 Methods of gathering, analyzing, and interpreting case data in counseling.
-The analysis of dynamics of counselor-counselee relationship, interviewing techniques, and use of test results in counseling.
+The analysis of dynamics of counselor-counselee reltationship, interviewing techniques, and use of test results in counseling.
 Prerequisites: PSY 213 or SOC 213 and PSY 223.
-Spring 1981. - PSY 191, 192, 193, 291, 292, 293 Independent Study (See page 56 for details.)
+Alternate years, Fall 1983.